meonkeys/classx-2-0-3-minification-bug/README.md

     name in constructor is o
     name just past constructor is o

+I'm not sure if minification is deterministic.
+Your actual browser console output may vary.

 The code works as expected during `meteor run` (development mode).